 If using a chocolate bar, break it into bite-sized pieces.
 The smaller the chocolate pieces, the more surface area is exposed to tea, which results in an even better tasting finished product.

-- Airtight container (this is a great way to re-use your leftover Silk Road tea tins!)
+- Airtight container (this is a great way to re-use your empty Silk Road tea tins!)

 1. Place the teabag in the bottom of an airtight container.
 If using loose tea, place tea into a filter bag first, before placing it into the airtight container.

-2. Place chocolate over top of the tea, and put the lid on the container
+2. Place chocolate over top of the tea, & put the lid on the container

 YOU’RE DONE!!
 All you need to do next is place the airtight container into a cupboard where it avoids exposure to heat or sunlight.
 Leave it there for about a week for the flavours to infuse.

 - Always select a tea with a strong aroma – for instance, trying to infuse the aroma of a plain black tea, or a plain green tea into chocolate doesn’t work very well, because it doesn’t have a lot of flavour or scent to release.
 Teas that don’t release a lot of flavour until they are brewed don’t make good teas for infusing into the flavour of the chocolate.
 Teas or herbs with strong, enjoyable aromas work best – Peppermint, Chai, Jasmine, Citrus, ROSE, Lapsang Souchong (smoked black tea) & Earl Grey are great options.
 I love jasmine with white chocolate, & smoked black tea with dark chocolate.